-Then I laid out my design, which was begin."
-"A blacksmith is as respectable as a car- nothing more romantic or extraordinary than to work up slips of metal into ornafind me too good to build the room over | mental candelabra, flower holders, and the like; but had I been telling a wondrous "It's good to do all that-to be a mason, jairy story to a child, I should not have as impatient as I to make a beginning.
-I remember that the wind sprang up after dinner, bringing gusts of rain; the tors were hidden in clouds, and it felt raw and chilly outside.
-When I went in for the third time to see if tea was ready, Hebe said-
+Then I laid out my design, which was begin.
+"A blacksmith is as respectable as a car- nothing more romantic or extraordinary penter or a mason," said I; "and you didn't | than to work up slips of metal into orna- to-night," she said with a sigh. find me too good to build the room over mental candelabra, flower holders, and the like; but had I been telling a wondrous laying a length of tube on the anvil and "It's good to do all that-to be a mason, fairy story to a child, I should not have | dinging away with my hammer.